 When the days get longer, hens will naturally lay more eggs.
 If you have 12 hens, you could find yourself with nearly 6 dozen eggs each week.
 Unless you eat eggs for every single meal, that can add up.
 Storing them in the fridge is a good option for longer term, but what happens when you run out of space?

 Did you know you could dehydrate eggs to make your own easy to store powdered eggs?

-It’s a great way to have them for long term storage, camping and even bug out bags!
+Powdered eggs are great for long term storage.
+Dehydrating scrambled eggs for backpacking, camping and even bug out bags helps to make quick and easy on the go meals!
 Today, I am going to show you how.

-Store the powered eggs in a covered container for up to a year.
-If you use a vacuum sealer, they will store much longer.
-To use, add 1 Tablespoon eggs to the dry ingredients in a recipe, and 1/4 cup additional water to the wet.
+Dehydrated eggs shelf life is about a year, stored in a tightly closed container.
+As for how to cook dehydrated eggs, add 1 Tablespoon eggs to the dry ingredients in a recipe, and 1/4 cup additional water to the wet.

 Have you ever tried to dehydrate eggs?
 Would you ever try them?
 What would you use powdered eggs for first?
 Be sure to pin this for later!